aoibht/aoibht.github.io/README.md

 Right now the homepage of the website is designed to appear as a resume. kind of like in microsoft word.
 There is a grid at the top containing various categories.
 These categories all contain a hyperlinks to more traditional looking web pages, describing my experience with that.

-Github pages (I believe) only allows statically encoded websites.
+Github pages (I believe) only allows statically coded websites - which is not true haha.

+I have been in the world of web development for a few months now.
+Taking this webpage which is purely html and css and converting it to use vue-js.
+Again, this is a learning opportunity for a project at work.